for Nancy Berg, 1985

 All the intelligence and skill gone into its making were now in her face.

 “Let me understand you.” she said.
 “You’re suggesting that we stay the night together

-watching the moon break down through limbs of sycamores
+watching the moon break down through the limbs of those sycamores

-We tell the secrets we would tell to anyone and one or two reserved for lovers
+We will tell secrets we would to anyone and one or two reserved for lovers

 but not the ones we whisper only to ourselves

-and not the one we never let our own selves know?
+and never the one we don’t let our own selves know?

-Is this a business deal, a franchise gone around the world?
+Is this a business deal, a franchise gone round the world?

 I’ll touch you if you’ll touch me?

-The only trick is knowing when to pull out.”
+The only trick knowing when to pull out?”